2026 Grocery Prices & Tariffs: What’s Getting Expensive and the Ultimate Stockpile List

 Coffee

-Your morning cup is under serious pressure.
-The U.S. imposed a 50% tariff on Brazil, the world's largest coffee producer.
-Colombia, which supplies 20% of the U.S. coffee market, faces a 10% tariff.
-Coffee prices have already risen 21% year-over-year according to the latest Consumer Price Index data.
-For context, coffee prices typically fluctuate only a few percentage points per year.
-The good news: coffee was included in the November 2025 tariff rollback.
-But industry experts say the damage from months of elevated tariffs has already worked its way into supply chain pricing.
+The U.S. imposed a 50% tariff on Brazil — the world's largest coffee producer.
+Colombia, which supplies 20% of the U.S. coffee market, faces 10%.
+Coffee prices have already risen 21% year-over-year according to the latest CPI data.
+For context, that usually fluctuates only a few percentage points per year.

 Italian Pasta and European Imports